ghostshelltaken/chat_analysis_wa/README.md

-# WhatsApp_Chat_Analysis
+# chat_analysis_wa

 This project is to do WhatsApp's Chat Analysis and make bunch of  graphs also to practice follwing topics to get better idea.

 	- Sqlite3 - To store history data of chats
 	- Matplotlib - to make figures